derf/travelynx/doc/setup.md

 * create local/imprint.html.ep and enter imprint as well as privacy policy data.
 * create local/terms-of-service.html.ep and enter your terms of service.
 * Configure your web server to reverse-provy requests to the travelynx instance.
-See `examples/nginx-site` for a nginx config.
+See `examples/nginx-site` for an nginx config.

 travelynx consists of two runtimes: the web application and a background worker.
 Your service supervisor (or docker compose / docker stack / kubernetes